realworldocaml/book/book/data-serialization/README.md

 Note that the result of checking `is_empty` lines up with the test of what elements are contained and not contained in the interval.

-Now, let's test out the s-expression converters.
-Here we're testing the `sexp_of_t` converter.
-This makes the conversion of a flipped-bounds interval to `Empty` apparent.
+Now, let's test out the s-expression converters, starting with `sexp_of_t`.
+Note how this test lets you see that a flipped-bounds interval is represented by `Empty`.

 ```ocaml file=examples/correct/test_interval/test_interval.ml,part=sexp_of
 let%expect_test "test to_sexp" =